lukabagash/Project-1-Anonymity/README.md

 ## Results

-The anonymized datasets and their corresponding utility scores can be found in the `data`/ directory.
+The anonymized datasets can be found in the `data`/ directory.
 You can use these datasets for further analysis while considering the trade-off between privacy (k-anonymity) and utility.

 ## Acknowledgments
 Luka Bagash